ialhashidi/Terraform-repo/README.md

 # Terraform-repo
-This basic Terraform template allows you to create and proivision Github repo.
+This basic Terraform template allows you to proivision a Github repo.